nmsoikat/useful-git-command/git-reset.md

 Git Reset: used to undo the changes in your working directory and get back to a specific commit.

+`git reset --soft commit-id` => Go to that commit. and all changes will remain as staged.

-`git reset commit-id` => Go to that commit. and all changes will remain as unstage.
+`git reset commit-id` => Go to that commit. and all changes will remain as unstage. it is use `--mixed` flag by default (Unstaged changes after reset)

 `git reset --hard commit-id` => Go to that commit.
 Removed changes until that commit.

 `git reset HEAD~1` => Go back 1 commit. and all changes will remain as unstage.